 - Posture, and the ability to develop and maintain topline

-- More easily accessed and maintained relaxation in the poll and whole body, leading to improved comfort and focus during life and work
+- More easily accessed and maintained relaxation and softness in the jaw, poll and whole body, leading to improved comfort and focus during life and work

-- Improved dorso-ventral and lateral flexion of the poll, neck, spine, and body
+- Improved alignment and lateral flexion through the atlantooccipital junction, “poll” and neck.

-- Better and more lasting results from osteopathy, chiropractic, massage, and bodywork sessions
+- Improved, lasting results from osteopathy, chiropractic, massage, and bodywork sessions following dentistry.

 - Improved hormonal balance